NEW: "We hope that not a single drop of Egyptian blood is spilled," says an Interior Ministry spokesman

 With the Muslim holy month of Ramadan over, could the fierce crackdown that the government has hinted at come any minute?

-Media reports indicated security forces may start breaking up the camps Monday
+Media reports indicated security forces may start breaking up the camps Monday.
+They did not.

 “We hope that negotiations can end the situation peacefully.
 We hope that not a single drop of Egyptian blood is spilled,” Abdel Fattah Othman, an Interior Ministry spokesman, told Al Tahrir TV on Monday.